EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 As the results show the file size of the input files has a certain impact on performance, but the effect seems to level off.

+Regarding the performance of the services there are many influence factors:

+* the hardware configuration of the machine
+* the network connection bandwith
+* the database configuration (SQLite or PostGIS)
+* the format and size of the raster data files
+* the processing steps necessary to fulfill the request (e.g. resampling, reprojection)
+* the coverage type (processing referenceable grid coverages is considerably more expensive than processing rectified grid coverages)
+* the setup of IDM components (if any)

-For hints on improving performance of the services see :ref:`ops_data` and :ref:`webclient/mapcache`.
+For hints on improving performance of the services see :ref:`install_hw`, :ref:`ops_data` and :ref:`webclient_mapcache`.